nwtgck/binconv-npm/README.md

 ## Usage (on-demand)

-You can import only specic conversion to reduce file size.
+You can import only specific conversion to reduce file size.
 ```ts
 import {blobToReadableStream} from 'binconv/dist/src/blobToReadableStream';